mpkottawa/ignitron-preset-tools/README.md

 2. A tool to pull and save presets from the spark app with just a click,formatted to use with ignitron.
 The pedal is connected over usb to your computer, and at the same time connected to the app over bluetooth.

-3. A tool selects and sorts presets, then replaces your 2 preset files the ignitron uses to build its preset tree.
+3. A tool selects and sorts presets, then updates your 2 preset files(presetlist.txt and uuidindex.txt) the ignitron uses to build its preset tree in the /data folder. it also creates a preset banks list in pdf form beside the other 2 files
 ---

 this program was coded 100% with chatgpt.
 I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32 and converting it.  i simply asked chatgpt if it could